Pigeon paramyxovirus infects pigeons mostly but can infect other species of birds.

 - drop in egg production.

-Phone the Animal Disease Hotline immediately on 1800 675 888 if you see these symptoms in your birds.
+Contact your local veterinarian or phone the Animal Disease Hotline immediately on 1800 675 888 if your birds are showing any of the symptoms listed above.

 - removing litter, sand, and grit from the aviary between batches of birds